Club Feature: AU Beekeeping Society creates space for students to cultivate sustainability on campus

 A 2019 study from the National Center for Biotechnology Information found that urbanization can lessen and decay the habitat of bees and other pollinators.
 Increasing urban development harms pollinators by a series of direct and indirect effects, many of which include urban warming, frequent and increased exposure to environmental contaminants and loss and modification of habitat.

-AU Beekeeping offers an off-campus program where members can become certified beekeepers and an event called “Jeapoard-BEE,” a trivia competition that puts participants’ bee knowledge to the test.
+AU Beekeeping offers an off-campus program where members can become certified beekeepers and an event called “Jeopard-BEE,” a trivia competition that puts participants’ bee knowledge to the test.

 AU Beekeeping’s certified beekeeper program is offered through the DC Beekeepers Alliance, a non-profit association of beekeepers in Washington, D.C.
 Daniels said AU Beekeeping hopes to have a more active role in this program and continue collaboration in the future.